 Here I studied pharmacy and also started as a career changer in the digital world.
 I’m grateful to Greifswald on many levels.

-Not that I don’t like it here anymore, but I wish for a fresh beginning with new neighbourhoods to get to know, new trails which I can walk along and new cultural places to discover.
+Not that I don’t like it here anymore, but I wish for a fresh beginning with new neighborhoods to get to know, new trails which I can walk along and new cultural places to discover.
 I’m also looking forward to the opportunities that a new job can offer me.
 To grow my skills, accompanying the development of new products, get to know new teams and people.

-Bottom line, I’d say it’s more an emotional than a rational decision.
+Bottom line, I’d say it’s a more emotional than a rational decision.
 I don’t intend to move from city to city regularly.
 It is worthwhile for me to establish a strong connection to my own home and take roots there.
 In principle, I can imagine staying in the city where you studied (when all the circumstances speak for it).
 I don’t feel any pressure to have to leave or to get to know something new, just because of fear of missing out.
-It’s precious to be happy with where you are which likewise sharpens the eye for the beauty that surrounds you.
-A solid foundation for inner harmony I would claim to have achieved.
+It’s precious to be happy with where you are, which likewise sharpens the eye for the beauty that surrounds you.
+A solid foundation for inner harmony, I would claim to have achieved.

 But Greifswald can’t be my home anymore.
-At that time I was in a wonderful and intensive relationship with my then-girlfriend.
-When I now walk along familiar paths I still feel like diving in a sea of memories.
+At that time, I was in a wonderful and intensive relationship with my then-girlfriend.
+When I now walk along familiar paths, I still feel like diving in a sea of memories.
 It’s time for me to sail another sea.

 Of course, the next city must be chosen wisely.
 I want to be sure that I feel comfortable so that I can discover and enjoy the future spotlight of my life to its fullest potential on a long-term and sustainable basis.